Vai al contenuto

 Get started with eduroam wi-fi

 Eduroam is a secure global roaming network for the research and education sector.
-Students and staff at the University of Sydney can connect to eduroam wi-fi network on campus and at other participating institutions.
+Students and staff at the University of Sydney can connect to the eduroam wi-fi network on campus and at other participating institutions.

 There are many convenient airports to Padua, but maybe it is not always so easy to figure out how to reach the city by public transportations.
 Here we will try to give you some useful tips!